TorchJD/torchjd/docs/source/examples/lightning_integration.rst

     trainer.fit(model=model, train_dataloaders=train_loader)

 .. warning::
-    This will not handle scaling in low-precision settings.
+    This will not handle automatic scaling in low-precision settings.
 There is currently no easy fix.

 .. warning::
-    Make sure that your model is not compiled.
-TorchJD is not compatible with compiled models.
+    TorchJD is incompatible with compiled models, so you must ensure that your model is not compiled.